shsanantonio/commerce-app/README.md

 ## This project was designed to create an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 1. <strong>Create Listing:</strong> Users should be able to visit a page to create a new listing.
 They should be able to specify a title for the listing, a text-based description, and what the starting bid should be.
 Users should also optionally be able to provide a URL for an image for the listing and/or a category (e.g. Fashion, Toys, Electronics, Home, etc.).
-2. <strong>Active Listings Page:</strong> The default route of your web application should let users view all of the currently active auction listings.
+2. <strong>Active Listings Page:</strong> The default route of the web application should let users view all of the currently active auction listings.
 For each active listing, this page should display (at minimum) the title, description, current price, and photo (if one exists for the listing).
 3. <strong>Listing Page:</strong> Clicking on a listing should take users to a page specific to that listing.
 On that page, users should be able to view all details about the listing, including the current price for the listing.

     * If the user is signed in, the user should be able to add the item to their “Watchlist.”
 If the item is already on the watchlist, the user should be able to remove it.